andersfrank/DLTableView/README.md

-TBLView makes working with table views easier and less messy.
+DLTableView makes working with table views easier and less messy.

 - It solves the complex problem of conditionally hide cells and sections.
 - It reduces the number of UITableViewCells needed to be created.
 Often a page can be rendered with a few base cell classes.